Structure-preserving Interpolatory Model Reduction for Port-Hamiltonian Differential-Algebraic Systems: Interpolatory model reduction of pHDAE s

 \subsection{Semi-explicit \textsf{pHDAE} systems with index-$2$ constraints}

-Another large class of \textsf{pHDAE} systems that arise directly in applications is that of semi-explicit index-$2$ systems.
+As next class we study semi-explicit index-$2$ systems.
 We first consider the case that the input does not affect the algebraic equations. \begin{theorem} Consider an index-$2$ \textsf{pHDAE} system of the form

 with $\bE_{11}>0$ and set $\bA_{11}=\bJ_{11}- \bR_{11}$.
 Given interpolation points $\{\sigma_1,\sigma_2,\ldots,\sigma_r\}$ and associated tangent directions $\{ \Rdir_1, \Rdir_2,\dots, \Rdir_r\}$, let the vectors $\bv_i$, for $i=1,2,\ldots,r$, be the first block of the solution of